 The panel banks are entitled, but not obliged, to be represented in the steering group.

-The NOWA-rules entered into force on 26th of September 2011.
-Last revised on 22th of May 2013.
-Changes entered into force on 3rd of June 2013.
+The Nowa rules entered into force on 26th of September 2011.
+The rules were last revised on 22th of May 2013, entered into force on 3rd of June 2013.

 - Bank1 Oslo Akershus

 - DNB Bank ASA

 - Danske Bank